11 of the Best Gifts for Kids With Autism

 Recommended by Lorri Tucker and Chrissy Pratt Kelly.

-This set of 234 interlocking wooden pieces is great for children who want to work on spatial thinking and hand-eye coordination, not to mention creativity.
+This set of 500 interlocking plastic pieces is great for children who want to work on spatial thinking and hand-eye coordination, not to mention creativity.
 Besides being helpful, it’s also fun and can be a great way to use your imagination.

 7. Color Changing Teddy Bear